Originally published June 17, 2022

 The Indus Valley civilization, or the Harappan civilization, lasted approximately 2,000 years.
 But it didn’t truly prosper until 2,600 BC, with the establishment of trade and agricultural marketplaces.
 As more people embraced agriculture, they came up with advanced farming and irrigation methods, including plows and irrigation.

 Agricultural traders mass-produced crops such as millet, sesame, and rice in the summers and wheat, barley, and lentils in the winters.
-Initially, they traded produce with the Harappan people and with neighboring peoples; leading to the rise of import and export traders.
+Initially, they traded produce with the Harappan people and with neighboring peoples, which led to the rise of import and export traders.
+These economic activities mirror the role of today’s entrepreneurs in expanding supply chains and enabling business growth.

 Importers and exporters acted as the conduit between the Harappan agricultural traders and foreign traders.
 They imported jade and cedarwood from China, copper and lead from Ancient India, and minerals and oils from Afghanistan and Iran.

-Recent discoveries suggest the Harappans were savvier than previously believed; trading ornaments made from seashells, pearls, stones, terracotta pots, and gemstones such as lapis and lazuli.
-At its zenith, the Indus Valley civilization was one of the wealthiest civilizations in history — with Harappan traders engaging in a free trade laissez-faire style economy.
+Recent discoveries suggest the Harappans were savvier than previously believed, trading ornaments made from seashells, pearls, stones, terracotta pots, and gemstones such as lapis and lazuli.
+At its zenith, the Indus Valley civilization was one of the wealthiest civilizations in history, with Harappan traders engaging in a free trade laissez-faire style economy.
+Their efforts reflect how small businesses today power global commerce, support job creation, and serve as engines of economic activity.

 Increased focus on hygiene and sanitization

 With booming internal and international trade, the Harappans quickly prospered.
 Archaeologists today keep making stunning discoveries about the breadth and the scope of their prosperity every time they unearth the remnants of the Indus Valley civilization.
-This prosperity improved the quality of life of the Harappan people as demonstrated by the discovery of a vast network of urban sanitation systems.
+This prosperity improved the quality of life of the Harappan people as demonstrated by the discovery of a vast network of urban sanitation systems, an indicator of rising well-being, driven by increased economic activity.

 The Harappans invented an advanced network of sewage and drainage systems centuries ahead of its time.
 It’s believed to be the most advanced sanitation system among all ancient civilizations; excelling in managing safe drinking water and disposing of wastewater.
 Evidence that the Harappans held cleanliness and hygiene in high regard.
 As a result, the Indus Valley civilization saw fewer illnesses and endemic diseases than other civilizations of its time.